unify-mcp-sbx-1/unify-mcp-server-codespace-template/README.md

 ### MCP Server Not Working
 If GitHub Copilot isn't using the MCP server:
-1. Ensure you have GitHub Copilot Chat enabled
+1. Verify you have GitHub Copilot Chat enabled
-2. Check that the devcontainer was properly created
+2. Check that the devcontainer was properly created (Docker image should be pulled)
 3. Try asking specific CloudBees-related questions to trigger the MCP server
+4. Check the Output panel (View → Output → "MCP" or "GitHub Copilot Chat") for any error messages